Ebury/Labs/Development-with-Docker-containers/README.md

-Files related to the Ebury Labs blog post "Development with Docker containers" https://labs.ebury.rocks/2016/06/22/development-with-docker-containers-macosx/
+Files related to the Ebury Labs blog post "WordPress Development with Docker containers" https://labs.ebury.rocks/2016/06/22/development-with-docker-containers-macosx/

 Files have been slightly edited to explain usage, and would need to be edited to make them work for your situation.